3 Days in Mexico City: What to See, Do and Eat

 How to get around Mexico City

 Traffic in Mexico City is terrible, due to the city’s huge population (more than 22 million people in the entire metropolitan area!) and the fact that drivers are CRAZY!
-Unless you have a death wish, I wouldn’t recommend hiring a car in Mexico City, especially if you’re only there for three days.
+While renting a car in Mexico will give you a bit more flexibility to get to outer areas like Teotihuacan, there are other ways to get around Mexico City in three days.

 The absolute easiest way to get around is by Uber.
 There are always plenty of drivers around and it’s super affordable.
 Handy too if you don’t speak much Spanish.